Bayesian learning of Causal Structure and Mechanisms with GFlowNets and Variational Bayes: Experiments

-We look at metrics often quoted for pairwise comparison of graph structures.
-Expected structural hamming distance ($\mathbb{E}$-SHD) represents the number of edge insertions deletions or flips in order to change the estimated graph to the ground truth graph, the lower the better.
-The area under the ROC graph (AUROC; \citealp{10.1093/bioinformatics/btg313}) informs of the number of true positive edges and false positive edges predicted from the algorithm, the higher the better.
+We look at metrics often quoted for pairwise comparison of graph structures to compare between the learned posterior and the ground truth graph for 5 node, 20 node and 50 node Erdos-Renyi graphs.
+Expected structural hamming distance ($\mathbb{E}$-SHD) represents the number of edge insertions deletions or flips in order to change the estimated graph to the ground truth graph, the lower the better, the results can be seen in Figure \ref{fig:shd}.
+Not this is the ($\mathbb{E}$-SHD) between estimated graphs and the ground truth DAG, not the CPDAG.
+Area under the ROC graph (AUROC; \citealp{10.1093/bioinformatics/btg313}) reflects the number of true positive edges and false positive edges predicted from the algorithm, the higher the better, which can be seen in Figure \ref{fig:auroc}.
 These two metrics are more suited to maximum-likelihood estimates of graphs since they only compare against a single ground truth graph, but we include them nonetheless since they are also reported by other similar works.
-To assess the quality of the estimates of the mechanism parameters, we look at mean squared error of the mechanism parameters compared to the mechanism parameters of the true graph, as well as negative log likelihood of unseen data given the learned posterior over graphs.
-As a result of the large variance of these results across methods, they are presented as tables for 5 nodes in \cref{tab:mse-5} and \cref{tab:nll-5} and for 20 nodes in \cref{tab:mse-20} and \cref{tab:nll-20}.
-Mean squared error is lowest for BCD-nets for both 5 and 20 nodes, and BS-GES performs the best for both number of nodes in-terms of negative log likelihood.
-In summary, VBG is competitive against baseline methods across these metrics but does not outperform baseline methods.
-We attribute the bias of the estimates of the graphs and parameters for VBG to the approximation made to estimate the posterior over parameters.
-The approximate posterior over parameters is learned jointly for all graphs in the posterior, and should in practice, be learned for each graph.
-Masking of posterior distribution of parameters using adjacency matrices of graphs is used to distinguish between the approximate posterior between two neighboring graphs in the GFlowNet to calculate the delta score \eqref{eq:delta-score}.
-This simplifies the computation of the mechanism parameters, removing the need to store the distinct mechanism parameters that could be learned for each graph sampled from the posterior.
-This approach could have led to misguided values of the updates of the mechanism parameters.
-At the expense of memory and computational complexity, these assumptions could be removed, which may lead to better estimates of the graphs and mechanism parameters for VBG.
+To assess the quality of the estimates of the mechanism parameters, we look at mean squared error of the mechanism parameters compared to the true graph in Figure \ref{fig:mse}.
+To assess both the quality of the learned mechanism parameters as well as the learned graph in we look at negative log-likelihood of held-out data given the learned posterior of graphs and mechanisms in Figure \ref{fig:nll}.
+Results for the Metropolis-Hastings algorithm are omitted from the figures as it did not perform as well as the other methods for mean squared error and negative log-likelihood, these results can be found in \ref{app:results-tables}.\\